 A. Issuance of Subpoenas.
-On request of a party, or at the direction of a judge, the Office may issue subpoenas requiring the attendance and testimony of witnesses and the production at the hearing of any tangible items in the possession or under the control of the witness.
+On request of a party, or at the direction of an ALJ, the Office may issue subpoenas requiring the attendance and testimony of witnesses and the production at the hearing of one or more tangible items in the possession or under the control of a witness.

-(1) A request for a subpoena shall be made, in writing, to the Office.
+(1) A request for a subpoena shall be made in writing, filed with the Office, and served on all other parties.

 (3) A request for a subpoena shall specify the:

-(4) A subpoena that requests the production of tangible items, books, papers, or other documents shall describe those items with particularity.
+(4) A party requesting a subpoena for the production of tangible items, books, papers, other documents, or electronic files shall describe those items with particularity.

 C. Delivery of Subpoenas.